-IAI Papers Editorial Guidelines 1.
-Presentation of the text - (a) All papers should be submitted as a Word document.
-Papers should be single spaced (text, notes and references). - (b) The front page of the paper should include - the title of the paper; - the author's name: - author's affiliation in the footnote, e.g. "Nathalie Tocci is Deputy Director of the Istituto Affari Internazionali (IAI), Rome"; - a 120/150-word abstract.
-The abstract should simply summarise the gist of the argument and should NOT use the format, "this article argues this or does that". - (c) All sources must be cited in a list of references, appearing at the end of the paper.
-References to sources within the text should be presented in footnotes.
-See below for further details (section 3).
-Please note that, in the text, reference numbers should appear as superscripts following all punctuation marks (except the dash, which it precedes). - (d) The paper should be divided into numbered sections and sub-sections, each with its own title/sub-title. - (e) The IAI Papers should be between 3,000 and 5,000 words long.
+IAI Commentaries Editorial Guidelines

+1. Presentation of the text

+- (a) All papers should be submitted as a Word document.
+Papers should be single spaced (text, notes and references). - (b) The front page of the paper should include: - Title of the paper; - Author's name: - Author's affiliation in a footnote, e.g. "Nathalie Tocci is Director of the Istituto Affari Internazionali (IAI), Rome"; - A 120/150-word abstract.
+The abstract should simply summarise the gist of the argument and should NOT use the format, "this article argues this or does that".
+(Abstracts will NOT appear in the final publication, but used to coordinate a proposed article/theme with the series editor). - (c) References and footnotes should be kept to a minimum, used primarily to encourage further reading and/or understanding of the topic. - References to sources within the text should be presented in footnotes.
+See below for further details on referencing style (section 3). - Please note that, in the text, reference numbers should appear as superscripts following all punctuation marks (except the dash, which it precedes). - (d) IAI Commentaries should be between 1,000 and 1,500 words.
+Articles over 1,500 words (including footnotes and title) will be shortened or sent back to the author for revision. - (e) The series editor reserves the right to refuse publication, edit and revise proposed contributions in consultation with the author.